 Camping is allowed to help you experience the beauty of the park at night, and there are also cabins, a motel, a lodge and a ranch if you want something a little more comfortable.

-Dinosaur Trail, MO
+Dinosaur Trail, MT

 Find your very own prehistoric insect captured in amber at Montana’s Dinosaur Trail.
 This sprawling experience covers 14 locations around the entire state, which is home to some of the most important paleontological discoveries ever made.